Choco-milk-for-u/SaveIt/README.md

 * isBinaryData
   * default is false
   * Boolean value that tells **SaveIt** whether the value in the function parameter (file parameter) is binary data.
-  * Will ignore fileType propertie of the options object.
+  * Will ignore <ins>fileType</ins> propertie of the options object.
 * type
   * default is BuffData / BinData (if options.isBinaryData equals true then BinData).
-  * String that tells **SaveIt** what the file is, it is optional and will only create a folder with the name of the value.
+  * String that tells **SaveIt** what the file is, it is optional and will only create a folder with the name of the value, where will be the file.
 * folderGenerate
   * default is true
-  * Boolean value indicating whether **SaveIt** should generate the folder based on the type propertie from options object.
+  * Boolean value indicating whether **SaveIt** should generate the folder based on the <ins>type</ins> propertie from options object.
 * fileExtention
   * default is .bin or .txt (if options.isBinaryData equals true then .bin).
   * String that tells **SaveIt** which extension the file should have when saved.
 The original file extension will be ignored.